 We issue ordinary shares as well as options and other securities exercisable for or convertible into ordinary shares or ADSs as incentives to our employees and directors.
 To the extent such incentives are in the form of share options, the options are granted pursuant to the terms of our 2017 Share Option Plan, or the 2017 Plan, or pursuant to the terms of our 2018 Equity Incentive Plan, or the 2018 Plan.
 Options granted under the 2017 Plan and 2018 Plan, as well as shares granted as employee incentives, typically vest over a four-year service period with 25% of the award vesting on the first anniversary of the commencement date and the balance vesting monthly over the remaining three years, unless the awards contain specific performance vesting provisions.
 For equity awards issued that have both a performance vesting condition and a services condition, or performance awards, once the performance criteria is achieved, the performance awards are then subject to a four-year service vesting with 25% of the performance award vesting on the first anniversary of the performance condition being achieved, with the balance vesting monthly over the remaining three years.
 For certain members of senior management and directors, the board has approved an alternative vesting schedule for the equity awards.
 The options granted under the 2017 Plan and 2018 Plan generally expire ten years from the date of grant.
-We expect our share-based compensation expense for awards granted to employees, directors and other service providers to increase in future periods due to planned increases in our headcount.

 We recognize compensation expense for equity awards based on the grant date fair value of the award.
 For equity awards that vest based on a service condition, the share-based compensation expense is recognized on a straight-line basis over the requisite service period.
 For equity awards that contain both performance and service conditions, we recognize share-based compensation expense ratably over the requisite service period when the achievement of a performance-based milestone is probable based on the relative satisfaction of the performance condition as of the reporting date.
-We use the fair value of our ordinary shares to determine the fair value of restricted share awards.